Tuesday, March 11, 2025

 You will exchange your money for chips at the table.
 Always put the money down on the table.
 Do not hand it directly to the dealer.
 Your transaction is with the casino, not the dealer.
 They can’t take it from your hand.
 Make sense?

 Time to play.
-Pick a number, any number, pick two, pick three, or a group of numbers.
+Pick a number, any number; pick two, pick three, or pick a group of numbers.
 When the little defiant sphere, also known as the Roulette ball, drops into one of your numbers on the wheel, you win.
-You are picking numbers in hopes the ball lands on the one you picked.
+You are picking numbers in hopes that the ball lands on the one you picked.

 The Dreaded Betting System